 The CBC’s playful shape might suggest it’s some pow noodle, but its flex pattern tells an entirely different story.
 This ski is stiff, and not just underfoot.
 Like the Prior Husume, the CBC stays stiff through the majority of its length, and just goes a bit softer in near the end of its tips and tails.
 But the transition is very smooth — the CBC’s flex pattern feels very consistent and round like many playful skis, it’s just significantly stiffer throughout than many other skis in this class.

-According to Prior, the CBC is designed to be mounted -1 cm from center.
-That might be the most centered recommended mount we’ve ever seen on a 115mm+ ski.
+According to Prior, the 184 cm CBC is designed to be mounted 89 cm from the tail, which puts it at around -2.15 cm from center on our 184 cm CBC.
+That’s one of the most centered recommended mount we’ve ever seen on a 115mm+ ski.
 And to put that into a broader perspective, there are plenty of park-specific skis that have recommended mount points that aren’t this close to center.